hoanganh25991/game-gof/memory_bank/docs/technical/audio.md

 Scope: SFX for combat and skills + lightweight ambient music

 Overview
 - Primarily procedural via WebAudio for a zero-dependency, free baseline.
-Optional streaming track ("audio/Ice and Snow.mp3") can be used as background music.
+Optional streaming track ("audio/ice-and-snow.mp3") can be used as background music.
 - Autoplay-safe.
 AudioContext is created/resumed only after the first user interaction.
 - Background music is a gentle generative loop designed for focus/relaxation.
 - SFX cover core gameplay beats without changing any game logic.